samredai/iceberg-docs-prototype/content/docs/spark/spark-writes.md

 IcebergSpark.registerBucketUDF(spark, "iceberg_bucket16", DataTypes.LongType, 16)
 ```

-!!!
-Note
+{{< hint info >}}
 Explicit registration of the function is necessary because Spark doesn't allow Iceberg to provide functions.
 [SPARK-27658](https://issues.apache.org/jira/browse/SPARK-27658) is filed to enable Iceberg to provide functions
 which can be used in query.
+{{< /hint >}}

 Here we just registered the bucket function as `iceberg_bucket16`, which can be used in sort clause.